kubernetes/website/content/en/blog/_posts/2019-12-21-Kubernetes-on-MIPS.md

 ## Achievements

-For many years, in order to enrich the ecology of the open source community, we have been working on adapting Kubernetes to the MIPS architecture.
-With the continuous iterative optimization and the performance improvement of MIPS CPU, we have made some breakthrough progresses on mips64el platform.
+For many years, to enrich the ecology of the open-source community, we have been working on adjusting MIPS architecture for Kubernetes use cases.
+With the continuous iterative optimization and the performance improvement of the MIPS CPU, we have made some breakthrough progresses on the mips64el platform.

 Over the years, we have been actively participated in the Kubernetes community and have rich experience in the using and optimization of Kubernetes technology.
 Recently, we tried to adapt the MIPS architecture platform for Kubernetes and gained a stage achievement.
 The team has completed migration and adaptation of Kubernetes and related components, built not only a stable and highly available MIPS cluster but also completed the conformance test of kubernetes-v1.16.2.